Boobs and Ballet

 I was a ballet dancer and teacher.
 I also had boobs.
 This was a problem, as the two are not, conceptually, supposed to go together—even though most women in tutus also have breasts, of some size and shape.

-Want to join?
+Ready to join?